Build your own mini catapult with magnets

 Tip: If the magnets do not attract each other, you have put the disc magnet under the little catapult the wrong way round.

 The bucket is of sufficient size to hold the head.
-Unfortunately, one of your LEGO® lads now has to run around headless.
+Unfortunately, now one of your little toy lads has to run around headless.
 Place the head on the catapult arm and, using one finger, pull it back.
 Then aim and fire.
 A homemade mini basketball hoop makes a good target, or use a sturdy container.
 Take a look at the video below to see how well I did playing with the magnet catapult.

 By the way: Those of you who would rather have a large catapult will have a lot of fun with my large magnetic catapult.
 You can find the video here: www.youtube.com/watch?v=Pzhl_53Ikig